tuxracer/touchclick/readme.markdown

 Instructions
 -------------

-1. Include jquery.touchclick.js after jQuery has loaded
+1. Define a .touchactive style for the element that will be applied immediately when the user touches the screen
-2. Define a .touchactive style for the element so that touchscreen users receive immediate visual feedback the instant their finger touches the screen
+2. For delegated events add data-touchclick="true" to the element you want the touchactive class to be added to
 3. Listen for the "touchclick" event

 Derek Petersen